 For the top banner they go with a more emotional connection, displaying their simple but beautiful packaging with a good mix of colors.
 This is a great example of a simple design ethos showing who they are and what they sell.

 I would assume here that their objective is quite simple: display their catalog and generate sales from the traffic directed to the storefront.
 Anyone who is visiting their product pages and clicks through to their storefront will also get a quick feel for their values with the trust badges.
+Many of these badges would qualify for Amazon’s fairly new Climate Pledge Friendly badge.
+I wonder if they’ve jumped on that opportunity yet.

 Amazon Storefront Example 4: Value Oriented with Equal Exchange